rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 - **World Models** use data-driven simulation to replicate physical environments, providing feedback loops for AI systems in robotics, autonomous vehicles, and operations.
 - **AI Scientist** represents the frontier: automated hypothesis generation, validation, and iteration.
 When this maintrack matures, it will fundamentally reshape --- and potentially displace --- the work of academic researchers.

-These four tracks reflect a paradigm shift: AI is no longer just a tool for prediction (the "ML for X" era), but an **active agent** that can plan, execute, and iterate on complex tasks.
+These four tracks reflect a paradigm shift: AI is no longer just a tool for prediction (the "ML-for-X" era), but an **active agent** that can plan, execute, and iterate on complex tasks.

 ### 1.4 The AI Industry by the Numbers

 A few data points capture the scale of what is happening:

-- **The capital cycle:** Nvidia invested $100 billion over the next few years.
+- **The capital cycle:** Nvidia committed to investing over $100 billion in the coming years.
 OpenAI uses the money to purchase Oracle's cloud services.
 Oracle then purchases Nvidia's chips.
 The money circulates, but the infrastructure grows relentlessly.
-- **Talent wars:** Meta's Mark Zuckerberg aggressively recruited top AI talent, reportedly offering Yu Jiahui (from OpenAI) an annual package of ~$100 million.
+- **Talent wars:** Meta's Mark Zuckerberg aggressively recruited top AI talent, reportedly offering Yu Jiahui (余佳慧, from OpenAI) an annual package of ~$100 million.
 By contrast, an economist position at OpenAI --- still generous by academic standards --- pays orders of magnitude less.
 The market is pricing foundational AI skills at a premium that dwarfs adjacent fields.
-- **AI-generated content:** By some estimates, roughly half of new internet content (on text-heavy platforms) is now AI-generated.
+- **AI-generated content:** By some estimates, roughly half of new internet content on text-heavy platforms is now AI-generated.
 For video platforms like YouTube and Bilibili, the share is lower but rising fast.
-- **Meta acquired Manus**, a Chinese-founded agentic AI startup based in Singapore, for over $2 billion in late December 2025 ([CNBC, Dec 2025](https://www.cnbc.com/2025/12/30/meta-acquires-singapore-ai-agent-firm-manus-china-butterfly-effect-monicai.html)).
+- **Meta acquired Manus**, a Chinese-founded agentic AI startup based in Singapore, for approximately $2 billion in late December 2025 ([CNBC, Dec 2025](https://www.cnbc.com/2025/12/30/meta-acquires-singapore-ai-agent-firm-manus-china-butterfly-effect-monicai.html)).
 Notably, none of the Manus founders were building foundational AI --- they were "wrappers" who figured out the right market application.
 The lesson: in the age of abundant AI capabilities, **market insight and product sense** can be as valuable as technical breakthroughs.

 ### 1.5 Key Model Launches